 Lehigh University — Reopening Plan

--We plan to begin the academic semester on August 24, as scheduled, and to complete in-person instruction by Thanksgiving.
+-The planned start date for the fall semester is August 24, and to complete in-person instruction by Thanksgiving.
 Remote instruction after Thanksgiving will likely be needed to complete fall courses.

 Penn State University — Reopening Plan